 Yushima Shrine

-I love the Yushima shrine because it’s beautiful, and hosts some of the most stunning seasonal festivals in all of Tokyo.
-If you’re in Tokyo in March of November, the plum blossom festival and the chrysanthemum festival are really must-see.
+I love the Yushima shrine because it’s a fabulous example of Imperial shrines, which are built of unlacquered cedar with gold leaf detailing, and it also hosts some of the most stunning seasonal festivals in all of Tokyo!
+If you’re in Tokyo in March or November, the plum blossom festival and the chrysanthemum festival are really must-see.

-The kami-sama at Yushima Tenjin are known for smiling upon students who beg them for good results, so if you know anyone who’s trying to ace their entrance exams, buy an ema here and wish for their success!
+The specialty of the kami-sama at Yushima Tenjin is smiling upon students who beg them for good exam results, so if you know anyone who’s trying to ace their entrance exams, buy an ema here and wish for their success!
+Just write your wish on one of these prayer plaques emblazoned with a bull, and the resident gods will consider your request.

 Write your wish on one of these prayer plaques emblazoned with a bull, and the kamai-sama will consider your request.
 This shrine is especially known for granting the wishes of those who want to be accepted at prestigious Tokyo University.